ctools/ctools/doc/source/users/tutorials/1dc/data_organisation.rst

 The ``caldb`` folder contains the
 :ref:`Instrument Response Functions <glossary_irf>`
 that are necessary for the analysis of the simulated CTA data.
-The folder contains the ``prod3b`` response that should be used for the :ref:`first CTA Data Challenge <glossary_1dc>`.
+The folder contains the ``1dc`` response that should be used for the :ref:`first CTA Data Challenge <glossary_1dc>`.
-In the pre-release, only the response functions for CTA South are available for a zenith angle of 20 deg.
+Currently only the response functions for CTA South are available for zenith angles of 20 deg and 40 deg.
 Specifically, the following response functions are available:

  +-----------------------+-------+---------------+--------+----------+